ConduitPlatform/CLI/README.md

   $ conduit init [-r]

 FLAGS
-  -r, --relogin  Reuses url and master key from existing configuration
+  -r, --relogin  Reuses API urls and master key from existing configuration

 DESCRIPTION
   Initialize the CLI to communicate with Conduit